-Responsiveness to change: Wilcoxen Signed Rank Test revealed a statistically significant increase in all outcome areas.
-A medium effect size was found for Practical life skills and small-medium effect sizes for all other areas (see Table 2).
+Responsiveness to change: Wilcoxen Signed Rank Test revealed a statistically significant increase in all outcome areas except for choices and behaviour (which was marginally significant).
+Small-medium effect sizes were found for Accommodation, Work and learning, Money and rent and Practical life skills, with small effect sizes for other areas (see Table 2).